Reducing EMI in the Flyback topologies

 As you may know, switch-mode power supplies produce electromagnetic noise due to the fast voltage or current transitions.
 In the Flyback, there are two main sources of noise:

-High dV/dt point.
+High dV/dt point

 The net between the transformer and the transistor.
 The transistor switches very fast and the voltage there changes very fast producing a lot of noise.
 This noise travels through the parasitic capacitance between primary and secondary.